ETS-ReactNative4/C4BTV_Mobile_Stack_Training/lesson-04_A-Simple-App/README.md

-# Lesson Four: A Basic App
+# Lesson Four: A Simple App

 Hello World is an awesome app but it doesn't do much.
 I like for my mobile apps to do stuff, so let's a build an app that counts how many avocados you eat during your lifetime.
 That's useful, isn't it?